 I have had many investors ask me, “Can I invest in real estate without touching a property myself?”

 Yes, there is.

-I can assure you that we have investors who don’t want to travel to the U.S. They don’t want to get into the nitty-gritty buying and rehab then reselling the properties.
+We have investors who don’t want to travel to the US.
+They don’t want to get into the nitty-gritty buying and rehab then reselling the properties.

 Real Estate Investment Trusts (REITs)